-In today’s New York Times Magazine, Rita Dove selects a Jericho Brown poem about Jericho Brown called, quite simply yet not simply at all, “Dark.”
+Three Januaries ago, in the New York Times Magazine, Rita Dove selected a Jericho Brown poem about Jericho Brown called, quite simply yet not simply at all, “Dark.”

 I say that because “dark” is one of those adjectives that can denote (and connote) many meanings, as certainly it does here.
-And though we’ve been discussing the poetry of self in recent weeks, I have to admit that reading this poem makes me wonder whether it is really about “self” or not.
+And though we often see identity poems dwelling on the concept of “self,” I have to admit that reading this poem makes me wonder whether it is really about “self” or not.

 If the answer is “or not,” then Brown is onto something.
 Like race.
 And self-worth.
 And self-rationalizations.
-And life.
+Even life!
 Here’s the poem:

 by Jericho Brown